-Finding a reliable to supplier to help you with buying new lifting equipment is crucial to achieving a successful project, so how will you decide who your ideal supplier is?
-Usually there are two different types of suppliers you can work with, a sale led business, or an engineering led organisation like Handling Concepts.
+Usually there are two different types of suppliers you can work with: a sales-led business, or an engineering-led organisation like Handling Concepts.

-An engineering led supplier will have in-house design and production capabilities to offer you a tailored solution.
-The result may be a low-cost item like a stacker or stand-alone item, but to ensure you achieve your desired outcome within your constraints and requirements, it may be customized, modified or completely bespoke.
+An engineering-led supplier will have in-house design and production capabilities to offer you a tailored solution.
+The result may be a low-cost item like a stacker or stand-alone item, but to ensure you achieve your desired outcome within your constraints and requirements, it may be customised, modified or completely bespoke.
 For example, you may need a bespoke below-the-hook lifting device with an industrial manipulator so you can grip and rotate as well as lift the desired load.

 Engineering led organisations employ passionate individuals who want to provide you with the best solution, rather than just sell you a piece of equipment.
 You will have a more detailed approach to the sales specification process, including concept drawings and site visits, to get an understanding of the environment and the constraints to overcome.
 Engineering led businesses offer a tailored, collaborative experience, these can mean a higher financial investment.
 Therefore, it is important you evaluate the price you pay vs the performance of the company and pedigree of the delivery when deciding who your ideal supplier is.